-Designers have to drop their traditional methods; instead to project a static and frozen image we have to support an on-going process which main purpose is to continue and to progress.
+City makers have to drop their traditional methods; instead to design within a top down approach we have to support an on-going process which main purpose is to continue and to progress and mainly support grassroots design approaches empowering local communities.
 The city is in perpetual change and we have to be sensitive to its complexity and multiple faces that shape our daily landscape.
-My profession, architect, has to be evolvable as well as the varied professions related to architecture, infrastructure design, urban and development planning.
+The profession of architect, has to be evolvable as well as the different professions related to architecture, infrastructure design, urban and development planning.

 Integrated planning approach is facing various problems related to uncertainty of the notion itself which the contours remain unclear.
 The fragmented responsibilities of key stakeholders leads to complete failure of the whole process, lack of institutional capacities and most of all the resistance to change.

 From Olympic village to the Eco-district

 New York, London, Madrid, Moscow, Paris, all candidate cities for the Olympic Games 2012; the city of Paris has decided to favour the odds to be chosen by initiating an ambitious project of an Olympic village.
 Politicians promoted the project as being an urban lever enhancing urban diversity and reinforcing sustainability.

 The project is located in ‘Clichy Batignolles’ district, in the 17th arrondissement of Paris and holds a strategic situation being inside Paris and surrounded by Clichy and Levallois Perret Towns.
 Fifty hectare of railway infrastructure and associated activities mainly connected to Saint Lazare railway station.
 This site was under the spotlight, it has been the subject of workshops in schools of architecture and landscape planning, expositions et cetera.
 In 2001, an urban study was initiated by the city with the purpose of creating a “tremendous green space” as the percentage of green space in this district is lower than the state average.